What Is a Good SSAT Upper Level Score? A Percentile Guide

 Broader Private Schools: Above the 50th Percentile

-The vast majority of private schools — and there are tens of thousands — are looking for students above the 50th percentile.
+The vast majority of private schools are looking for students above the 50th percentile.
+There are tens of thousands of these schools nationwide.
 This doesn’t mean the 51st percentile is the target.
-It means that falling below the 50th percentile is likely to be a meaningful obstacle at almost any private school that uses the SSAT in admissions.
+It means falling below the 50th percentile is likely to be a meaningful obstacle.
+That holds true at almost any private school that uses the SSAT in admissions.

 For schools in this range, the SSAT score is one factor among many.
 Strong grades, recommendations, and interviews can carry significant weight alongside a moderate test score.